17 ways to find keyword ideas with search traffic.

 - Local advertising

-These are all topics broadly based around my core services.
+These are all topics broadly based on my core services.

 You can find a specific topic, broadly based around your services or your clients, that are much easier to rank and earn traffic from.